lains/linky-remote-display-arduino/README.md

 As an alternative, the code can be slightly tweaked to switch to historical mode and to work at 1200 bauds (this is the default mode for Linky meters).

 I use the LCD to display the withdrawn power in real-time.

+In order to compile, you will have to import two external libraries that this code depends on:
+* AdaFruit RGB LCD shield library that can be installed directly from the built-in Arduino IDE's library manager
+* LibTeleinfo from [Charles Hallard](https://github.com/hallard/LibTeleinfo) (use Arduino IDE's import library as zip)